mysensors/NodeManager/README.md

     // return true if the report interval has been already configured bool isReportIntervalConfigured();
 #if FEATURE_INTERRUPTS == ON
 	// return the pin the interrupt is attached to int getInterruptPin();
 	// listen for interrupts on the given pin so interrupt() will be called when occurring void setInterrupt(int pin, int mode, int initial);
+	// set initial value of the configured pin.
+Can be used for internal pull up void setPinInitialValue(int value);
+	// for interrupt-based sensor, set the interrupt mode.
+Can be CHANGE, RISING, FALLING (default: CHANGE) void setInterruptMode(int value);
+	// [22] for interrupt-based sensor, milliseconds to wait/sleep after the interrupt before reporting (default: 0) void setWaitAfterInterrupt(int value);
+	// [23] for interrupt-based sensor, the value of the pin is checked and the interrupt ignored if RISING and not HIGH or FALLING and not LOW (default: true) void setInterruptStrict(bool value);
 #endif
 #if FEATURE_POWER_MANAGER == ON
     // set a previously configured PowerManager to the sensor so to powering it up with custom pins